alpondith/Travel-And-Fashion/README.md

 # Travel-And-Fashion
-An eCommerce website with raw php code. this project is free for use.
+A mini eCommerce website with raw php code. this project is free for use.
 I built this web project as a hobby when i was a university student. so there might be many flaws in the code.